testcontainers/workshop-go/step-2-exploring-the-app.md

 ### API

-The API is a [Gin](https://gin-gonic.com) REST controller and exposes two endpoints:
+The API is a [Gin](https://gin-gonic.com) REST controller and exposes three endpoints:

 * `POST /ratings { "talkId": ?, "value": 1-5 }` to add a rating for a talk
 * `GET /ratings?talkId=?` to get the histogram of ratings of the given talk
+* `GET /` returns metadata about the application, including the connection strings to all the backend services (PostgreSQL, Redis, Redpanda).

 Check `internal/app/handlers.go`.